Claramae Turner: Career

 For radio, she sang the role of Ulrica in Arturo Toscanini's 1954 concert version of Verdi's Un ballo in maschera, co-starring Herva Nelli, Jan Peerce, and Robert Merrill, in the conductor's final complete operatic performance.
 This performance was later released on LP and CD by RCA Victor.

 In 1956, Turner appeared in her only film, Rodgers and Hammerstein's Carousel (with Shirley Jones), based on the successful stage musical.
 In the film, she played the role of Nettie Fowler.

 She sang the role of Nettie again in a Command Records studio cast recording of Carousel, starring Alfred Drake and Roberta Peters, recorded in 1962.

 The song "I Left My Heart in San Francisco" was written for Turner, and it was she, not Tony Bennett, who originally sang it.
 However, it was Bennett who first recorded it.

 In 1965 Turner sang the role of Ma Moss in an abridged recording of Aaron Copland's opera The Tender Land with the New York Philharmonic conducted by the composer (Columbia records MS6814).

 In 1970, Turner collaborated with Scott McKenzie, making a cameo appearance while McKenzie was performing at the Great American Music Hall.
 Together, they sang "San Francisco (Be Sure to Wear Flowers in Your Hair)" as a duet.
 Fans praised Turner's version of the song, prompting her to record her own version in 1971, making it her first and only pop tune.

 Albums have been released of Turner in complete live recordings of Verdi's La forza del destino, starring Zinka Milanov, Mario Del Monaco, and Leonard Warren, in a New Orleans performance conducted by Walter Herbert, and the Verdi Requiem, conducted by Guido Cantelli.

 Death

 Turner retired in the 1980s and moved to a rural area, where she lived for the rest of her life.
-She died of natural causes on May 18, 2013, at her home in Santa Rosa Beach, Florida.
+She died of natural causes on May 18, 2013, at her home in Santa Rosa, California.
 She was 92 years old.
+Turner is buried in Eureka, California.